By Denis Korn

 The language of food storage – defining and clarifying terms, product options and related information.

 I am frequently asked, especially by newer preparedness planners, for a concise overview of food storage basics.
-I am thankful for many new readers that have found this blog in the last few months, and I feel that this information is so important that I am posting it again as we approach critical times.
-Last year and this August I posted this comprehensive article that covers numerous aspects of long term food reserve planning.
+I am thankful for many new readers that have found this blog in the last few months, and I feel that this article: A Comprehensive Primer on Long Term Food Storage is so important that I am posting it again as we approach critical times.
 It is directed towards the serious planner who requires information that summarizes the key points of the food storage process.

 Cook versus No-cook

 A primary decision needs to be made, as it relates to the specific long term food provisions that you want to procure.
 Do you want foods that require cooking or do you want foods that require no cooking – or perhaps some of both?

 Cooking required food reserves are simply foods that need to be cooked – boiled, fried or baked – in order to be eaten.
 Examples include: traditional grains and beans, pasta, bread – egg – pancake mixes and some soup and stew mixes.

 No-cook food reserves are foods that can be eaten as-is, or after hot or cold water is added to the foods, and being reconstituted for a short time, are then eaten.
 Examples include: freeze-dried and some dehydrated ingredients, meals and mixes, granola, supplements, fruits and powdered drinks.

 - Readily available

 - Familiar to those currently cooking from scratch